-Direct reading determinations for carbon dioxide (CO_2) , carbon monoxide (CO), relative humidity (RH), temperature (T), and dew point were completed using a TSI IAQ-Calc Indoor Air Quality Monitor.
-The TSI IAQ-Calc is calibrated annually through the manufacturer.
+Direct reading determinations for carbon dioxide (CO2), carbon monoxide (CO), relative humidity (RH), temperature (T), dew point, and total volatile organic compounds (VOCs) were completed using a Greywolf Indoor Air Quality Monitor.
+The Greywolf was calibrated for CO2 and CO with a span gas of known concentration prior to the start of the testing program.